Dollar-Funding Stress Declines, Money-Market Indicators ShowLiz Capo McCormick

 Overnight index swaps, or OIS, give traders predictions on where the Fed’s effective funds rate will average for the term of the swap.
 The central bank’s target rate is set in a range of zero to 0.25 percent.

-The difference between the two-year swap rate and the comparable-maturity Treasury note yield, known as the swap spread, rose 0.3 basis points to 14.4 basis points.
+The difference between the two-year swap rate and the comparable-maturity Treasury note yield, known as the swap spread, narrowed 0.88 basis point to 15.1 basis points.
 The gap is a gauge of investors’ perceptions of U.S. banking sector credit risk as swap rates are derived from expectations for dollar Libor.

 Swap rates serve as benchmarks for investors in many types of debt, including mortgage-backed and auto-loan securities.

-The cost for European banks to convert euro-denominated payment streams into dollars-based funding via the cross currency swaps market decreased.
-The three-month cross-currency basis swap was 21.2 basis points below Euribor, from 24.1 basis points below yesterday.
+The cost for European banks to convert euro-denominated payment streams into dollars-based funding via the cross currency swaps market increased.
+The three-month cross-currency basis swap was 8.74 basis points below Euribor, from 8.61 basis points below.

 Foreign-exchange swaps are typically for periods of less than a year, while cross-currency basis swaps usually range from one to 30 years.
 The latter are agreements in which a person borrows in one currency and simultaneously lends in a different currency.
 The trade involves the exchange of two different floating-rate payments, each denominated in a different currency and based on a different index.

-The Euribor-OIS spread, the difference between the euro interbank offered rate and overnight indexed swaps, was little changed.
-The measure of banks’ reluctance to lend to one another was 11.9 basis points.
+The Euribor-OIS spread, the difference between the euro interbank offered rate and overnight indexed swaps, narrowed.
+The measure of banks’ reluctance to lend to one another widened to 13.2 basis points from 12.8 basis points.

-The average rate for borrowing and lending Treasuries for one day in the repo market was 0.216 percent yesterday, according to index data provided on a one-day lag by the Depository Trust & Clearing Corp.
-That was little changed from the day before.
+The average rate for borrowing and lending Treasuries for one day in the repo market was 0.073 percent on Sept.
+13, according to index data provided on a one-day lag by the Depository Trust & Clearing Corp.

 Securities dealers use repos to finance holdings and increase leverage.
 Securities that can be borrowed at interest rates close to the Fed’s target rate are called general collateral.
 Those in highest demand have lower rates and are called “special.”

-The average rate for overnight federal funds, known as the fed effective rate, was 0.17 percent yesterday.
-The rate opened today at 0.18 percent.
+The average rate for overnight federal funds, known as the fed effective rate, was 0.08 percent.
+The rate opened today at 0.09 percent.
 The effective rate is a volume-weighted average of trades between major brokers for overnight funds, reported on a day lag by the Federal Reserve Bank of New York.